josina1234/docs/concepts/deployment.rst

 .. code-block:: console

-   $ systemctl --user enable --now my-newly-enabled-service.service
+   $ sudo systemctl enable --now my-newly-enabled-service.service

 We can disable it on some future date.
 A problem for future-you!

 .. code-block:: console

-   $ systemctl --user disable --now my-newly-enabled-service.service
+   $ sudo systemctl disable --now my-newly-enabled-service.service

 How do I write such a service?
 ==============================